wecacuee/wecacuee.github.io/_posts/2017-08-15-named-tree-programming.md

     return bar(x = x, b = b, c = c)
 ```

-A better say is to pass the underlying function as a dictionary.
+A better way is to pass the underlying function as a dictionary.

 ``` python
 def foo(a = 1, bar_kw = dict(b = 3, c= 2)):